mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 }
 ```

-Clearly, here we're working with a slightly modified version of the `findMovies` function returning a list of movies and not a flow.
-However, using the `async` builder it's harder to have control over the level of concurrency.
-Plus, we can emit each movie as soon as it's available, and not waiting for all the movies of an actor to be available.
+Here, we're working with a slightly modified version of the `findMovies` function, which returns a list of movies rather than a flow.
+However, using the `async` builder makes it harder to control the level of concurrency.
+Plus, we can emit each movie as soon as it's available, rather than waiting for all the movies of an actor to be available.

-## R. Flows Are Cold Data Sources
+## 8. Flows Are Cold Data Sources

 As you might guess, flow represent a cold data source, which means that values of are calculated on demand.
 In detail, flows start emitting values when the first terminal operation is reached, i.e. the `collect` function is called.
 However, we often have to deal with hot data sources, where the values are emitted independently from the presence of a collector.
 For example, think about a Kafka consumer or a WebSocket server.